 With connection established, now we can import the graphson

-file from the repo and then import it which will happen in few seconds.
+file from the repo and then importing it, which will happen in a few seconds.

 The data file which you downloaded from the repo mcu.json

 should be stored on the Gremlin server current working directory.
-After you placed the file, execute the below command on the Gremlin console.
+After you place the file, execute the below command on the Gremlin console.

 gremlin> :> g.io("mcu.json").read().iterate()